How To Close Guantanamo

 - Increase efforts to develop rehabilitation and reintegration programs to allow for transfers of Yemeni detainees.

-- Complete all Periodic Review Board hearings for eligible detainees as soon as possible and no later than the end of 2015.
+- Complete all Periodic Review Board hearings for eligible detainees as soon as possible.

 - Direct the Department of Justice not to oppose habeas petitions for detainees who are either too sick or too old to pose a security threat.